 With Shared mode, we use the Mac connection to connect to the external network.
 It’s the easiest to use because your VM can use any type of network connection available on the Mac to connect to Internet (Ethernet, wifi).
 Bridged mode is used when you want your VM to establish direct connection with your Mac network card.
 In Bridged mode your VM will look like a standalone PC on the network.
 And last but not least is Host only mode.
 Host-Only network is a closed network that is accessible only to Mac OS X and Windows.
 Select this option to allow the VM to connect to the host computer and the VMs residing on it and to make it invisible outside of the host computer.

 But what if something went wrong?
-What if the default virtual machine setup does not let you surf the internet from Parallels Desktop side?
+What if the default virtual machine setup does not let you surf the internet from Parallels Desktop side, what if the app hangs out which force quit command to use?
 Don’t panic.
 We’ve got some easy troubleshooting steps.
 By the way – many of the steps below are applicable to Windows PCs (not only virtual machines).

 First you need to check the network connection on the Mac side.
 Mac shares the network connection with the VM, and if you can’t connect to any website from the Mac side you won’t be able to do it from your VM.
 So in this case you need to check all of Mac settings and contact your provider or system administrator for help.